Smoking & Your Vein Health

 While smoker’s cough is your lungs’ unmistakable way of letting you know they’re in trouble, your veins send a more subtle signal of their damage from cigarette smoke.
 And it’s best to listen — smoking kills about as many people through damage to the heart and blood vessels as it does to the lungs.

-The first sign of damage to your arteries is often missed or chalked up to aging, says Carlos Neves, MD, medical director at Beebe Vascular.
-He’s a vascular surgeon, meaning he uses minimally invasive procedures and surgery to treat diseases of the blood vessels.
+The first sign of damage to your arteries is often missed or chalked up to aging, says Carlos Neves, MD, vascular surgeon with Beebe Vascular.

 At first, people with artery disease have cramps or pain when they’re walking, especially when they’re moving uphill.
 Many of Dr. Neves’ patients attribute this pain to getting older or being out of shape, but often it’s caused by the buildup of fatty plaque inside arteries.
 This lowers blood flow to the legs, which at first can cause pain while climbing stairs but eventually can get worse.